influx6/bass.dart/README.md

 			BassNS.sel
-			the core of style definition,allowing the definition of a style for a psecific selector, the & symbol like in less will be replaced with the value of the selector */
+			the core of style definition,allowing the definition of a style for a psecific selector, the & symbol like in less will be replaced with the value of the selector

+			Rules:
+			@mix will mix in the value styles given to it
+			@mixvar allows for mixin in variables values passed in to mixVar,very useful for multiple assignment or just use standard dart varaiables

+			Also these rules are actually added by default and the rules can be extended to include more functionality and varieties,enjoy
+		*/
 		box.sel('body',{
 			'@mix': 'flatwidth,flatfont',